Law-Abiding-Troller/Tool-Upgrades/README.md

 # Tool-Upgrades
 My Tool Upgrades Subnautica mod.
 Requires Nautilus.
-Not ready for release.
 While technically ready, it only contains Literal Seaglide Upgrades.
 I plan to add much much more.
 ## I can Promise this
 Almost ALL tools will have upgrades by the time this is released.
 # Release with only current set?